Alphaspiderman/mitblr-club-api/README.md

 - `IS_PROD`: Determines the database connection and toggles `auto-reload` and `debug` in Sanic.
 - `SORT_YEAR`: Sets the sorting year for event documents in the database.
 - `HOST`: Used to add information about where the JWT was issued from, in case of multiple API instances.
+- `PROXIES_COUNT`: Used to set the number of trusted proxies in the connection

 ## Deployment (Production)